Alcohol Use Disorder

 - Has delirium tremens (DTs), which can lead to death.
 Symptoms can include seizure, shaking, a fast heartbeat, and seeing or hearing things that aren't there (hallucinations).

 - Is thinking or talking about suicide or harming others.
-For more information, see the warning signs of suicide.

 Call a doctor right away if you or someone you care about:

 - Has withdrawal symptoms, such as confusion and trembling.